FelipeJulio/AuroraOfIvalice/README.md

 - Achieving a true night effect would require loading textures from other maps, which is complex and incompatible with gradual texture transitions.

 ### Is it compatible with all mods?
 - Compatibility with all mods isn't guaranteed.
-However, it works well with most of Xeavin's mods.
+However, it works well with most of Xeavin's mods i have installed.

 ### Have you ever worked with .lua or modding games before?
 - No, this is my first time both modding games and using the Lua language.